the subtle insult of calling someone a "genius"

 His name has become synonymous with “genius.”
 But Einstein’s own testimonies reveal how tired he was of the fawning, servile mob, heaping its unthinking accolades upon him.

-We don’t believe Einstein when he says “I’m not so smart.”
-He knew too well the long years of both “preparation” and “incubation,” creativity's spawning ground, which eventually yielded their stellar results.
+We don’t really believe Einstein when he says “I’m not so smart.”
+But he knew too well the long years of both “preparation” and “incubation,” creativity's spawning ground, which eventually yielded their stellar results.

 Calling someone a “genius” can be rather insulting.
 It’s a way of saying, “You’re just smart.
 You were lucky to be born smart.
 You’re gifted.
 It’s easy for you.”
 This kind of trash-talk denies and counts as nothing the many lonely years of working independently on a new idea which no one believed in.
 There is an old joke, “It took me 20 or 30 years to become an overnight sensation.”
 It’s more like that.